-NEW YORK, NY (February 7, 2018) – We are pleased to announce contemporary artist Rachel Lee Hovnanian's first three-part exhibition, The Women’s Trilogy Project, on view at Leila Heller Gallery in Manhattan.
-The multi-part exhibition will run consecutively from February 24 to July 28, 2018, and will be the artist’s third solo show with the gallery.
+NEW YORK, NY (February 7, 2018) – We are pleased to announce contemporary artist Rachel Lee Hovnanian's opening exhibition of PART I of The Women’s Trilogy Project, at Leila Heller Gallery in Manhattan.
+This is the first time an artist will have three sequential exhibitions in a gallery over the course of six months.
+It will also be the artist’s third solo show with the gallery.

-Part I of The Women’s Trilogy Project is (Ray Lee Project Vol. 1) NDD Immersion Room, a large-scale immersive installation whose title derives from the concept of Nature Deficit Disorder (“NDD”), used to describe a form of human alienation from nature that results in both a greater susceptibility to negative moods and a reduced attention span.
-In order to enter the exhibition, visitors will surrender their phones and in return receive a lantern to enter a dimly lit interior forest barely illuminated by a campfire with very few signs of civilization.
-“Hovnanian challenges viewers to reevaluate their own relationship with digital technology,” notes curator Chris Byrne.
+(Ray Lee Project Vol. 1) NDD Immersion Room is a large-scale immersive installation whose title derives from the concept of Nature Deficit Disorder (“NDD”), used to describe a form of human alienation from nature that results in both a greater susceptibility to negative moods and a reduced attention span.
+Upon entering the exhibition, visitors will surrender their phones and receive a lantern to enter a dimly lit interior forest barely illuminated by a campfire with very few signs of civilization.

-Hovnanian created this exhibition under her male pseudonym, Ray Lee, assigned by her peers during adolescence to reflect her interest in stereotypically masculine outdoor past-times like camping and fishing.
-“As women, possessions, gender roles, stereotypes drive us to actions and limitations that are artificial rather than real,” says the artist.
-By producing work under her male pseudonym, Hovnanian overcomes the preconceptions of work being created by female artists.
+Hovnanian created this exhibition under her male pseudonym, Ray Lee, assigned by her peers during adolescence to reflect her interest in stereotypically masculine outdoor past-time like camping and fishing.
+"As women possessions, gender roles and stereotypes drive us to actions and limitations that are artificial rather then real," says the artist, By producing work under her male pseudonym, Hovnanian diffuses the impact of gender on work being created by women artists.

 About Rachel Lee Hovnanian